Abdul-Samad43/Abdul-Samad43/README.md

 ## ⚡ Fun Fact

 > **The first AI chatbot, ELIZA, was built in 1966 — before the internet even existed.**
-> Today, with LLMs and modern APIs, we're not just simulating conversation — we're building systems that *reason, analyze, and act*. 🚀
+> Today, with LLMs and RAG, we're not just simulating conversation — we're building systems that *reason, retrieve, and act*. 🚀

 ---

 <div align="center">

-*"The best way to predict the future is to build it — one AI app at a time."*
+*"The best way to predict the future is to build it — one agent at a time."*

 </div>